aquaskyline/Clairvoyante/README.md

 ## Limitations
 ### On variants with two alternative alleles (GT: 1/2)

 Clairvoyante network version 3 can only output one of the two possible alternative alleles at a position.
 We will further extend the network to support genome variants with two alternative alleles.

+### On training

+In rare cases, the model training will stuck early at a local optimal and cannot be further optimized without a higher learning rate.
+As we observed ,the problem only happens at the very beginning of model training, and can be predicated if the loss remains stable in the first few training epochs.